A Virtual Stroll Around the Walls of Chester

 As a child, I remember visiting my Great Grandma, Elizabeth Ratchford (nee Hughes) while she was living with Great Uncle Reg (Lloyd) and Auntie Bessie (Elizabeth Ratchford) in their large house in Cliveden Road, Chester.
 Great Uncle Reg was a butcher in Chester with a market stall and a shop at 63 Bridge Street.
 He was a keen sportsman and in his time had been a boxer known as "The Butcher- Chester's White Hope" and he was groundsman at Boughton Hall Cricket Club.
 According to local history books, Reg was also a farmer at Brewer's Hall Farm in Curzon Park".

-Do you have any more information about this pub?
+Do you have any more information about The Bars Hotel?

 Chester's Vanished Pubs parts 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | gallery